Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-_**Figure 6.36**.
+_**Figure 6.35**.
 Selecting Points within red Polygons using spatial join technique._

-As we can see, the `.sjoin()` method here (Figure **6.36**) produces exactly the same results as in the previous example (Figure **6.35**).
-Notice how we used the `selection.geometry.to_frame()` when calling the `sjoin()` method.
-This is a special trick to avoid attaching any extra attributes from the `selection` GeoDataFrame to our data, which is what `sjoin()` method would normally do (and which it is actually designed for).
-As we are only interested in the geometries of the right-hand-side layer to do the selection, calling the `.geometry.to_frame()` will first select the geometry column from the `selection` layer and then converts it into a GeoDataFrame (which would otherwise be a GeoSeries).
-An alternative approach for doing the same thing is to use `selection[["geometry"]]`, which however assumes that your active geometries are stored in column `"geometry"` (which typically is the case, but not necessary always).
+As a result, we have now selected only the (golden) points that are inside the red polygons which is exactly what we wanted.
+Notice how we used the `selection.geometry.to_frame()` when calling the `.sjoin()` method.
+This is a special trick to avoid attaching any extra attributes from the `selection` geodataframe to our data, which is what `.sjoin()` method would normally do (and which it is actually designed for).
+As we are only interested in the geometries of the right-hand-side layer to do the selection, calling the `.geometry.to_frame()` will first select the geometry column from the `selection` layer and then converts it into a `GeoDataFrame` (which would otherwise be a GeoSeries).
+An alternative approach for doing the same thing is to use `selection[[selection.active_geometry_name]]`, which also returns a `GeoDataFrame` containing only a column with the geodataframe's active geometry.

-In a similar manner, we can easily use the `.sjoin()` with the parameter `predicate` to make selections based on how the geometries between two GeoDataFrames are related to each other.
-By default, the `sjoin()` uses `"intersects"` as a spatial predicate, but it is easy to change this.
+In a similar manner, we can easily use the `.sjoin()` with other predicates to make selections based on how the geometries between two GeoDataFrames are related to each other.
+By default, the `.sjoin()` uses `"intersects"` as a spatial predicate, but it is easy to change this.
 For example, we can investigate which of the districts *contain* at least one point.
 In this case, we make a spatial join using the `disctricts` GeoDataFrame as a starting point, join the layer with the `points` and use the `"contains"` as a value to our `predicate` parameter:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}